Get answers to frequently asked questions

 - What was the legislation that created MyCTSavings?

-In 2016, the Connecticut Legislature enacted Public Act 16-29, which created the Connecticut Retirement Security Authority — the authority responsible for creating MyCTSavings.
+In 2016, the Connecticut Legislature enacted Public Act 16-29, which created the Connecticut Retirement Security Authority — now called the Connecticut Retirement Security Program (CRSP) and housed in the Office of the State Comptroller -- which is responsible for creating MyCTSavings.